-(a) A lawyer shall not knowingly reveal confidential information, as defined in this Rule, or use such information to the disadvantage of a client or for the advantage of the lawyer or a third person, unless:

-- (1) the client gives informed consent, as defined in Rule 1.0(j); - (2) the disclosure is impliedly authorized to advance the best interests of the client and is either reasonable under the circumstances or customary in the professional community; or - (3) the disclosure is permitted by paragraph (b).
+- (a) A lawyer shall not knowingly reveal confidential information, as defined in this Rule, or use such information to the disadvantage of a client or for the advantage of the lawyer or a third person, unless: - (1) the client gives informed consent, as defined in Rule 1.0(j); - (2) the disclosure is impliedly authorized to advance the best interests of the client and is either reasonable under the circumstances or customary in the professional community; or - (3) the disclosure is permitted by paragraph (b).

 "Confidential information" consists of information gained during or relating to the representation of a client, whatever its source, that is (a) protected by the attorney-client privilege, (b) likely to be embarrassing or detrimental to the client if disclosed, or (c) information that the client has requested be kept confidential.
-"Confidential information" does not ordinarily include (i) a lawyer's legal knowledge or legal research or (ii) information that is generally known in the local community or in the trade, field or profession to which the information relates. (b) A lawyer may reveal or use confidential information to the extent that the lawyer reasonably believes necessary:
+"Confidential information" does not ordinarily include (i) a lawyer's legal knowledge or legal research or (ii) information that is generally known in the local community or in the trade, field or profession to which the information relates.

-- (1) to prevent reasonably certain death or substantial bodily harm; - (2) to prevent the client from committing a crime; - (3) to withdraw a written or oral opinion or representation previously given by the lawyer and reasonably believed by the lawyer still to be relied upon by a third person, where the lawyer has discovered that the opinion or representation was based on materially inaccurate information or is being used to further a crime or fraud; - (4) to secure legal advice about compliance with these Rules or other law by the lawyer, another lawyer associated with the lawyer's firm or the law firm; - (5) (i) to defend the lawyer or the lawyer's employees and associates against an accusation of wrongful conduct; or - (ii) to establish or collect a fee; or - (6) when permitted or required under these Rules or to comply with other law or court order.
+- (b) A lawyer may reveal or use confidential information to the extent that the lawyer reasonably believes necessary: - (1) to prevent reasonably certain death or substantial bodily harm; - (2) to prevent the client from committing a crime; - (3) to withdraw a written or oral opinion or representation previously given by the lawyer and reasonably believed by the lawyer still to be relied upon by a third person, where the lawyer has discovered that the opinion or representation was based on materially inaccurate information or is being used to further a crime or fraud; - (4) to secure legal advice about compliance with these Rules or other law by the lawyer, another lawyer associated with the lawyer's firm or the law firm; - (5) (i) to defend the lawyer or the lawyer's employees and associates against an accusation of wrongful conduct; or - (ii) to establish or collect a fee; or - (6) when permitted or required under these Rules or to comply with other law or court order. - (c) A lawyer shall exercise reasonable care to prevent the lawyer's employees, associates, and others whose services are utilized by the lawyer from disclosing or using confidential information of a client, except that a lawyer may reveal the information permitted to be disclosed by paragraph (b) through an employee.